antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ## Closing

-We're very excited on this significant milestonf for .NET Core.
+We're very excited on this significant milestone for .NET Core.
 Not only is the 2.0 release is our fastest version of .NET ever, the .NET Standard 2.0 delivers on the promise of .NET everywhere.
 In conjunction with the Visual Studio family, .NET Core provides the most productive development platform for developers using MacOS or Linux as well as Windows.
 We encourage you to download the latest .NET Core SDK from https://dot.net/core and start working with this new version of .NET Core.

 Watch the [launch video for .NET Core 2.0](https://aka.ms/dotnetcore2launchvideo) to see this new release in action.